Resident Evil Outbreak

 Resident Evil Outbreak (Note: Known in Japan as Biohazard Outbreak (バイオハザード アウトブレイク, Baiohazādo Autobureiku)) is a survival horror video game developed and published by Capcom for the PlayStation 2.
 It was released on December 11, 2003 in Japan, on March 30, 2004 in North America, and on September 17, 2004 in PAL regions.
 It was the first entry in the Resident Evil video game series to feature cooperative gameplay and online multiplayer support, although online support was not available for the PAL versions of the game.

 Outbreak depicts a series of episodic storylines in a zombie-inhabited Raccoon City.
 Players control eight characters with unique abilities.
-It is set during the same general time period as Resident Evil 2 and 3.
+It is set during the same general time period as Resident Evil 2 (1998) and Resident Evil 3: Nemesis (1999).
 Capcom released a standalone expansion, Resident Evil Outbreak: File #2, the following year.
 The game was praised for its graphics, fun factor and multiplayer, but criticized for lacking voice chat.

 Gameplay

 Players can give items to their AI partners and vice versa.

 The controls and gameplay are similar to the Resident Evil remake, which was exclusive to the GameCube, with quite a few adjustments.
 The player chooses a scenario, difficulty level, and character selection screen.
 The difficulty level is tied to what enemies and items the player encounters while progressing through the scenario.
 The game has five scenarios, each of which has an event checklist consisting of special actions that the player must perform to reach 100% completion.
 Upon doing so the player will unlock "Infinity Mode", in which all the player's weapons never break or run out of ammunition.
 Completing the game on Hard difficulty unlocks "Lone Wolf Mode", where the player begins the game offline without AI partners.

 Each scenario also has invisible, randomly generated "SP" items hidden throughout the level.
 There are twenty scenario items for each scenario, and twenty items specific to each character hidden across the five scenarios.
 If acquired, these items unlock new costumes and the option to listen to their ad-libs.

 Players were able to connect to the internet servers using a broadband connection and network adapter.
 Account registration and login were required.
 Once players connected, they could choose between Free Mode or Scenario Mode.
 Free Mode took place in a lobby, allowing players to create their own games, scenarios, and difficulty level.
 Scenario Mode would automatically choose the scenario and players.
 When a player started online, the game would begin on the "Outbreak" scenario and progress from there.
 If players wished to stop playing, they could save their data and restart from the scenario they were up to at the time.
+Players can also save their progress using typewriters in offline.
 After completing a scenario, players acquired a star next to their name.